MechaYutori/KB-Style-GC-Controller/README.md

 It's written for Pro micro and got rid of input lag from original library.\
 # Usage
 Edit "keybind" function in "src/keybind.c" in case you want to change key bind.\
-Keep in mind it only has about 70 micro seconds room to work in "keybind" function.
+Keep in mind that there is only a margin of about 70 microseconds for the "keybind" function to work.